Jesús Rafael Soto: Influences

 After Soto had graduated from Escuela de Artes Plasticas y Artes Aplicadas, receiving a teaching degree, he was then hired to be the director of the Escuela de Bellas Artes de Maracaibo from 1947 to 1950.
 When he was teaching there, he received a government grant to travel to France, and settled in Paris.

-In France, Soto discovered Paul Klee and Piet Mondrian’s work, and the latter suggested the idea of ‘dynamizing the neoplasticism’.
-This, joined with Soto's will to create a new sort of movement that would add to three dimensional art concluded in associations with Yaacov Agam, Jean Tinguely, Victor Vasarely, and other artists connected with the Salon des Réalités Nouvelles and the Galerie Denise René.
+In France, Soto discovered Paul Klee and Piet Mondrian's work, and the latter suggested the idea of 'dynamizing the neoplasticism'.
+This, joined with Soto's will to create a new sort of movement that would add to three-dimensional art, concluded in associations with Yaacov Agam, Jean Tinguely, Victor Vasarely, and other artists connected with the Salon des Réalités Nouvelles and the Galerie Denise René.

 Career

-In the beginning, Soto painted post-impressionist works, latter getting interested in Cubism.
-After getting in touch with Malevich, Mondrian and the constructivists, Soto started to experiment with optical phenomena and op art and then he began to make art that was more than just pictures.
+In the beginning, Soto painted post-impressionist works, later getting interested in Cubism.
+After getting in touch with Malevich, Mondrian, and the constructivists, Soto started to experiment with optical phenomena and op art.
+He then began to make art that was more than just pictures.

 The first serial works

-In the 1950s, Soto experimented with serial art: the repetition of formal elements in the plan, the depersonalization of the work and the revelation of the relativity of the vision.
+In the 1950s, Soto experimented with serial art: the repetition of formal elements in the plan, the depersonalization of the work, and the revelation of the relativity of the vision.
 He achieved the reproduction of vibratory phenomena and, above all, the rupture of notions like composition and equilibrium.
-Making the work of art a fragment of an infinite reality, that could be repeated without varying its essential structure.
+Making the work of art a fragment of an infinite reality, which could be repeated without varying its essential structure.
 Without a beginning, an end, up, down, right, left.
 Helped by notions from the mathematics and music fields, Soto makes his serial art.